Updated Singapore anti-gambling ad mum on where dad will bet next

 The council said last week it had chosen Germany in the ad to inject a sense of "realism" into its message and that the idea was to deter people from getting carried away by the World Cup hype.

-Gambling is hugely popular in Singapore but tightly regulated, with soccer bets only allowed to be placed through state-owned bookmaker Singapore Pools.
+Gambling is hugely popular in Singapore but tightly regulated, with football bets only allowed to be placed through state-owned bookmaker Singapore Pools.

 The government launched the anti-gambling council in 2005 - before it allowed two multi-billion dollar gaming resorts to open in 2010.